pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-i-want-to-be-discardable.md

 }
 ```

-In most case scenarios, you would probably do `_ = example()`to silence the warning.
-Although, while this is correct, in case you want to ignore the result of a function most of the times, but still have the possibility to use it, this solution wouldn't look very clean because adding `_ =` every single time would create a lot of boilerplate code and your public interface wouldn't seem well designed.
+In most case scenarios, you would probably do '`_ = example()`' to silence the warning.
+Although, while this is correct, in case you want to ignore the result of a function most of the times, but still have the possibility to use it, this solution wouldn't look very clean because adding '`_ =`' every single time would create a lot of boilerplate code and your public interface wouldn't seem well designed.

 ## Our hero